tangxianqiang/LightRefresh/README.md

             }
         });
 ```
-6.set auto refresh or not:
+6.set auto refresh or not(if you need):
 ```
 bounceLayout.autoRefresh()
 ```